stef/klutshnik/man/klutshnik.md

 % klutshnik adduser <keyname> <b64 pubkey> <owner,decrypt,update,delete> [<ltsigkey]
 ```

+The output of this operation is the base64 encoded serialized setup
+related to this key.
+This data is they keyid, and the `[server]`
+section with `ltsigkey` and `ssl_cert` files inlined.
+This "token"
+must be passed to the user who has been authorized, so they can
+`import` this into their own configuration.

 ### Delete a user

 A user which has the `owner` permission associated with their